weathertopper/family-photo-project/README.md

 #### Layout
 (I'm obviously not a designer)

 I doodled on my whiteboard.
 These are FAR from 'wire frames,' but they got the ideas out of my head.
 I can't hope for super pretty things here, but I'd like a functional thought.
 I need to add a site map soon too.

+NOTE FOR LATER- I NEED AN ID FOR USER

 Relative Index
 ![Relative Index](./whiteboard-designs/relative-index.jpg)